Besjan/Unity-Semantic-Kernel/README.md

-# Learn Semantic Kernel
+# Unity Semantic Kernel
-Implement and learn Semantic Kernel in Unity
+Learn and Use Semantic Kernel in Unity